Have you ever asked yourself while playing with your dog, “Why my dog plays inside but not outside?”

 Or, “Why it doesn’t fetch the ball or respond to my commands the same way once we’re outside?”

-There can be various reasons for such unusual behavior of a dog.
+There can be various reasons for this unusual behavior.

-They see the world in a much more detailed way and can sense much more then other species can.
+They see the world in a much more detailed way and can sense much more than other species.

 From the pleasant fragrance of roses to the smell of rotten apples, some 15 miles away, a dog’s brain can interpret them all.